Is it a taquito or a flauta? What is the difference? If you are a lover of Mexican food you may have wondered about this topic.

 What is a taquito?

 Taquitos (literally 'little tacos') are small rolled tortillas filled with beef or chicken and a sprinkling of grated cheese, which are then deep-fried or shallow-fried until they are crisp.
+Also called rolled tacos, these Mexican snacks are made to be held in the hand and enjoyed in the street or on the run.
 Generally speaking, taquitos are prepared with corn tortillas, and served with a dollop of guacamole or sour cream.
 They are often flattened somewhat so they can be fried in less oil.
+Taquitos could be considered more typical of central and southern Mexico, where corn has a storied history and is widely cultivated and used.

 What is a flauta?

 On the other hand, flautas are usually made with flour tortillas.
 They are stuffed with much the same ingredients as taquitos, but are often larger and rolled round, so they retain their cylindrical shape while being deep-fried.
+The tortilla used for flautas often has a special, elongated shape to give it its characteristic length.
+While usually tubular, some fashion their flautas into a more of a cone.
+Flautas are more likely to be found in the northern states in Mexico, where, not coincidentally, wheat is a more common crop and ingredient.
 Fun fact: flautas derive their name from the Spanish word for flutes.
-Read our favourites Mexican Flautas recipes.
+Read our favourite Mexican Flautas recipes.

 So, what's the difference between flautas and taquitos?